Jefferson Moss

-Jefferson R. Moss (born June 4, 1976) is an American entrepreneur and politician who has served in the Utah House of Representatives from the 2nd district since January 1, 2017.
-He currently serves as the Majority Whip in the House, a position he has held since November 9, 2021 when his predecessor in that office, Mike Schultz became the Majority Leader following the abrupt resignation of Francis Gibson from the legislature.
+Jefferson R. Moss (born July 4, 1976) is an American entrepreneur and politician who served in the Utah House of Representatives, representing the 51st district.
+He served as the majority leader in the House, a position he assumed on November 15, 2023 when his predecessor in that office, Mike Schultz became the House Speaker.
+He previously served as majority whip, also succeeding Schultz.

 Early life and education

 Moss is a native of Orem, Utah.
 He earned a Bachelor of Arts degree in political science from Brigham Young University and a Master of Business Administration in entrepreneurship and finance from the Marriott School of Business at BYU.

 Career

 Jefferson Moss is the associate vice president and foundation COO at Utah Valley University.
 He is also a member of the Utah State Board of Education.
 He formerly worked as a wealth management advisor at Credit Suisse and as a wealth advisor at KeyBank.

-Moss serves as House majority whip.
-He is a member of the Executive Appropriations Committee, Public Education Appropriations Subcommittee, House Business and Labor Committee, and the Legislative Management Committee.
+Moss served as House majority leader.
+He was a member of the Executive Appropriations Committee, Public Education Appropriations Subcommittee, House Business and Labor Committee, and the Legislative Management Committee.

+Moss resigned from the Utah House in May 2025 after being appointed as director of the Utah Governor’s Office of Economic Opportunity in the administration of Spencer Cox.